freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-308-an-amazing-prime-generating-automaton/index.md

 ---
-title: Problem 308: An amazing Prime-generating Automaton
+title: An amazing Prime-generating Automaton
 ---
 ## Problem 308: An amazing Prime-generating Automaton